 Even if Yale was to publish a biography of Alfred it would not be an English Monarchs title, though it will be noted here as a ‘Companion’ book.
 Until then, interested readers must be content with a few currently available options listed on this page.
 Older and out of print titles are to be had for the want of looking.
 The next king with a book in the series is Æthelstan.
 Alfred’s son and successor Edward the Elder has no English Monarchs title but three book extant.
 See the page for Edward the Elder if you wish to explore the years between Alfred and Æthelstan.

-For those who enjoy historical fiction, Alfred has come carefully upon his hour in a new television series of Bernard Cornwell’s of novels telling Alfred’s story over a dozen volumes.
+For those who enjoy historical fiction, Alfred has come carefully upon his hour in a new television series of Bernard Cornwell’s Warrior Chronicles series of novels (retitled as The Last Kingdom series) telling Alfred’s story over a dozen volumes.
 Cornwell is also the author of the splendid Sharpe novels, also filmed for television to great acclaim.
 Perhaps a similarly successful outing on TV for this new series of films on Alfred will increase the interest for historical reading material in book form.
 This might be Yale’s opportunity to fill a gap.

 This 17th Century portrait of Alfred the Great was commissioned by Thomas Walker, Master of University College Oxford for two periods: 1632–1648 and 1660–1665.
 The portrait remains in the possession of the College.